Streamlit-Projects/Airports_Sentiment_dash/README.md

-## Airports Sentiment Analysis Dashboard
+## Airport Tweets Sentiment Analysis Dashboard

 Airports Sentiment Dashboard has been built in streamlit by using python and plotly/wordcloud to visualise data.